 Atrazine is the top contaminant found in drinking water, ground water, and surface water.
 It’s an agribusiness chemical (think: herbicide) that is banned in the European Union.

 It seems to act as an endocrine disruptor and is associated with cancer of the prostate, breast and ovary.
 It has been shown to “de-masculinize” male amphibians.
-National Geographic even claims that a low sperm count can be blamed on pesticides in U.S. drinking water.

 Although food is the most significant source of arsenic, drinking water is the other main source.
 Arsenic is commonly found in industrial processing and mining runoff, but also occurs naturally.